PREVIOUS: Truebill vs. Trim

 In addition, the company has several other safety measures in place to protect your money and data and make Robinhood safe.
 So, how is your MONEY protected?

-You can sleep easy, knowing that your money is safe with Robinhood.
+You can sleep easy, knowing that your money and investments are protected with Robinhood.

 As you can image, Robinhood operates under plenty of regulation and protection.